enthought/mayavi/docs/source/mayavi/building_applications.rst

 In this section, we first show how an interactive dialog embedding a Mayavi scene can be built, using `Traits`.
-Then we show how to integrate this dialog in a WxPython or a PyQt application.
+Then we show how to integrate this dialog in a WxPython or a PyQt (or PySide) application.

 Custom interactive dialogs
 --------------------------